Don't Open the Door!: Development

 The film was one of two features director S. F. Brownrigg made with executive producer Martin Jurow, who had produced Breakfast at Tiffany's (1961).
 The cast consisted largely of Dallas-based actors and crew members, aside from star Susan Bracken, the daughter of comedian Eddie Bracken.

-It had the working title Season for Murder.
+It had the working title Seasons for Murder.

 Filming

 The film was shot on location in Jefferson, Texas, in the late summer of 1973.
 The historic House of the Seasons in Jefferson served as the primary filming location.

 Release

 Executive producer Martin Jurow attended the film's premiere in Paris, Texas on May 3, 1974.
 Former professional football player Langdon Viracola reissued the film in 1979 through his Capital Films Corporation, and gave himself a producer's credit on press material.

 Critical response

 AllMovie's review was favorable, writing "Don't Open the Door! isn't after the sheer overkill of [The Forgotten].
 Instead, a festering creepiness is sustained throughout".